olin-build/abe-web/README.md

-# abe-web-frontend
+# A Web Front-End for ABE
-A Web front-end for ABE (the Amorphous Blog of Events).
+This is a Web front-end for the [Amorphous Blob of Events](https://github.com/olinlibrary/ABE).